 “Lomi” is just one of many noodle dishes called pancit (alternatively spelled, pansit) that have become part of Filipino cuisine.
 The word pancit is likely of Hokkien origin and loosely means “convenient food1.”
-The word “lomi,” meanwhile, sounds suspiciously close to the to the Chinese noodle dish “lo mein,” a dish of “tossed or mixed noodles... and often includes vegetables and some sort of protein such as chicken, beef, pork, seafood or tofu2.”
+The word “lomi,” meanwhile, sounds suspiciously close to the to the Chinese Hokkien noodle dish “lor mee,” a dish of “a noodle disk from Zhangzhou served in a thick starchy gravy...
+Variants of the dish are also eaten by Hokkiens in Singapore, Indonesia, Malaysia and Thailand2.”

 Among the more notable variants of the pancit lomi is that which has become known as “Batangas lomi,” although this type of lomi was first introduced and initially became increasingly popular in the City of Lipa.
 What notably sets the Batangas “lomi” apart from other variants is the absence of vegetables.